 The City Kitchen is a boutique culinary event company and food blog based in San Francisco.
-It is a way for us to reach people in the Bay Area, to share recipes, knowledge and techniques and to make cooking and entertaining fun!
-We hope that you enjoy The City Kitchen as much as we do!
+It is a way for me to reach people in the Bay Area, to share recipes, knowledge and techniques and to make cooking and entertaining fun.
+I hope that you enjoy The City Kitchen as much as I do!
+Meet the chef’s that help make The City Kitchen run smoothly…

 I grew up in a household full of parties.
 One of my earliest memories is of lying in my bedroom, listening to a backyard full of people laughing and talking into the wee hours.
 My mother is a gifted hostess and party planner, and my father loves to share wine from his cellar.
 From the time we were little, my brother, sister and I were taught how to pass hors d’oeuvres, fill wine glasses and know all about the Godiva chocolates served at the end of a party.
 My mother made dinner for our family every night and always let me help her in the kitchen.
 She supported my messes and creativity with a lot of laughter and hugs.